AstFast/EA-ADPCM-XAS-CSharp/README.md

 ### Content

-It allows decoding/encoding between PCM and EA-ADPCM-XAS
+It allows decoding/encoding between PCM and EA XAS

 <mark>The project is currently being modified.Possible incorrect decoding</mark>

+The project may support lower levels .Net version, but requires modification

 ### Support